Web Data Source Introduction

 png

-{renderingRule} No Specifies the tile rendering style.
-If not specified, the server-side default style is used. {"displayMode":"STRETCHED", ...}
+{renderingRule} No Specify the rendering style of the tile.
+If not specified, the server default style is used. {"displayMode":"STRETCHED", ...}

 (II) Handling Special Characters

-(III) Local Cache Mechanism
+(III) Local Caching Mechanism

-For cached tiles, please note the following:
+Regarding cached tiles, note the following:

 • Original URL: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/satellite image.

-• Cache Directory: Cache\WebCache\Rest\server address_port\imageservice-imageservicetest\satellite image\.
+• Cache directory: Cache\WebCache\Rest\server address_port\imageservice-imageservicetest\satellite image\.

 • After URL encoding: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/%E5%8D%AB%E6%98%9F%E5%BD%B1%E5%83%8F.